mosryx/phasma/secondary-evidence.md

 ## Random EMF readings w/o clear origin

-The Banshee's ability to roam to its target's location does *not* leave an EMF reading, and cannot produce this effect.
+The Banshee's ability to roam to its target's location does *not* leave an EMF reading, and **cannot** produce this effect.

+The **Phantom** has an ability where it will choose a random player and travel to their location, creating an EMF Level 2 reading where it started its walk.

 ## Strange sounds on spirit box/parabolic mic